Standard contractual clauses

 f. the right to restriction of processing

-g. the obligation to notify the rectification or erasure of personal data; or
+g. the duty to inform in connection with rectification or erasure of personal data or

 h. the right to data portability